splunk/public-o11y-docs/gdi/opentelemetry/components/kubernetes-cluster-receiver.rst

 Kubernetes version 1.21 and higher is compatible with the Kubernetes navigator.
 Using lower versions of Kubernetes is not supported for this receiver and might result in the navigator not displaying all clusters.

-.. note:: This receiver replaces the ``kubernetes-cluster`` Smart Agent monitor type.
+.. note:: This receiver replaces the ``kubernetes-cluster`` Smart Agent monitor.

 Get started
 ======================